Adoptions Outside DFW Notice

 This ensures that every dog will go to an appropriate home that meets our adoption criteria.

 Step 2: Wait for your approval email from the applications team.

-Step 3: A Meet and Greet with the foster and schnauzer will be scheduled if you are interested.
+Step 3: A Meet and Greet with the foster and schnauzer will be scheduled if there is a potential match and you are interested.

 We cannot be sure that we have seen all aspects of how the Schnauzer will behave in every situation it may encounter.
-We openly disclose and address any known or discovered medical conditions, but of course cannot predict any future medical needs.
+We openly disclose and address any behavioral issues as well as any known or discovered medical conditions, but of course cannot predict any future medical needs or behavioral situations.

 - Adopted animals must never be chained or tied to trees or fences or kept in garages, etc. Our adopted dogs must be ‘house dogs,’ not exclusive ‘yard dogs’.

 - Animals are generally not adopted at the initial Meet N Greet.
 If you are selected for the dog, another time will be arranged for the adoption.

 - Previous Adopted Dogs: If the owner of a dog adopted from MSRNT is unable to keep an adopted animal—for any reason—the dog must be returned to MSRNT, no questions asked.
 The dog cannot be sold, traded or disposed of in any way.